AgentTorch/AgentTorch/docs/tutorials/differentiable-discrete-sampling/index.md

 ## Experiment 2: Neural Relational Inference
 The neural relational inference experiment is designed to infer and model latent interactions among entities in a dynamic system.
 In this experiment, a graph-based neural architecture is employed in which a factor graph CNN encoder extracts relational features from observed data, while a learned recurrent interaction net decoder predicts future states by modeling interactions between nodes (or atoms).
 The goal is to simultaneously learn the underlying relations and use these learned interactions to improve prediction accuracy and interpretability of the system’s dynamics.

+#### Experiment Setup

+The NRI experiment specifically focuses on learning to infer interactions in physical systems without supervision.
+The model is structured as a variational auto-encoder where the latent code represents the underlying interaction graph and the reconstruction is based on graph neural networks.
+The researchers conducted experiments on simulated physical systems including springs and charged particles.
+The model is evaluated on its ability to recover ground-truth interactions in these simulated environments, as well as its capacity to find interpretable structure and predict complex dynamics in real-world data such as motion capture and sports tracking data

 Initially, the experiment employed a Gumbel-Softmax approach for discrete sampling.
 In this setup, the addition of Gumbel noise and a temperature-controlled softmax allowed for differentiable approximations of categorical samples.
 However, the inherent bias-variance tradeoff—where higher temperatures yield smoother but less discrete gradients, and lower temperatures produce near-discrete but unstable gradients—limits the method's effectiveness.
 While the negative log-likelihood decreases over epochs, the KL divergence remains relatively low, suggesting insufficient regularization of the discrete structure .

 Recognizing these limitations, the experiment was repeated using our `agent_torch.core.distribution.Categorical` class.
 This new estimator directly provides a differentiable approximation for discrete sampling, bypassing some of the drawbacks inherent in the Gumbel-Softmax method.
 Notably, by more tightly coupling the sampling process to the categorical distribution, the estimator mitigates the bias-variance issue and improves gradient stability during training.

+#### Results
 ![acc](acc_nri.png)
 ![kl](kl_nri.png)